Motivation-and-Behaviour/bigger_picture/docs/prereg/bigger_picture_preregistration.md

   $$

-- $R_i$ (**Recency**) quantifies the fact that we consider newer data to be more valuable value added by more recent data.
+- $R_i$ (**Recency**) quantifies the fact that we consider newer data to be more valuable than older data.
 We define $R_i$ as:

   $$
   R_i = \frac{\text{year}_i - \text{year}_{\text{min}}}{\text{year}_{\text{max}} - \text{year}_{\text{min}}},